 Welcome to Technology and Social Change.
-I'm Jim Nielson and I'll be your instructor.
+I'm Jim Nielson and I'll be your instructor for the first half of this course (more about that in a moment).
 I'm the person who will mark your work, and I'm also the author of the lessons you will read.
 I like to be called Dr. Jim.
-I really wanted to be a DJ, but it was too much work.
+(I really wanted to be a DJ, but it was too much work.)

 Please read this entire page carefully, and perhaps even print it out and make some notes.
 It lays out many important points about how the class works and your responsibilities.

 This is an asynchronous online course.
-There will be no lectures, and few or no synchronous sessions.
-Long before the pandemic lockdown, this course was designed as an entirely online class, and I will be teaching it that way again this semester.
+There will be no lectures or synchronous video sessions.
+Long before the pandemic lockdown, this course was designed as an entirely online class, and we will be teaching it that way again this semester.
 I can make myself available for office hours in MS Teams if needed, but we will mainly be interacting through Blackboard discussion forums.
 I think most of you will find that this creates an excellent, stimulating, and surprisingly meaningful learning experience!

-Broadly speaking, the first half looks at some of the technological changes that have arisen since the Middle Ages, and how the technological breakthroughs of the Industrial Revolution and the current "Information Age" have helped shape who we are today in the Western world.
+Broadly speaking, the first half looks at some of the technological changes that have arisen, mostly in "the Western world," since the Middle Ages.
+The early lessons will explore how the technological breakthroughs of the Industrial Revolution and the current "Information Age" have helped shape who most of are in North America today.
 We will look at the mechanization of work, the rise of ever more realistic and seductive virtual realities, technologies of war and surveillance, and how politics and the democratic process may or may not change because of technological opportunities and pressures.

-Prepare for some slight weirdness.
-There are two sites you need to be aware of.
+Prepare for some more slight weirdness.
+There are two web sites you need to be aware of.

 1. soci3005.com The lessons and instructions for assignments will be found at soci3005.com.
-You are there now. ("Be here now.")
+You are there now if you are reading this. ("Be here now.")
 You can think of this as the "textbook."

-The weekly lessons are chapter-length, and though some can be a challenge for those not used to focused reading, people generally find them stimulating and ultimately digestible.
-They are lighly illustrated, and make use of vidoes, diagrams and charts where visual learning seems appropriate.
-Most of the lessons include at least one or two videos, but they are mostly like (longish) web articles.
+The weekly lessons are chapter-length, and though some can be a challenge for those not used to focused reading, people generally find them stimulating, reasonably "entertaining," and ultimately digestible.
+They are lightly illustrated, and make use of vidoes, diagrams and charts where visual learning seems appropriate.
+Most of the lessons include at least one or two videos, but the lessons are generally like (longish) web articles or book chapters that you need to read and absorb.
 You should put aside a couple of hours each week for undistracted reading of the lesson.
-If you're not used to focused reading, you may want to get software to read the lessons to you.
+If you're not used to focused reading, you may want to get software to read the lessons aloud to you.
 I don't recommend using ChatGPT to summarize them.
 A lot of the meaning comes in the telling.

 2. Blackboard Instructor announcements, discussion boards, quizzes, and exams are handled in the Blackboard site.
 There are links in the Blackboard site to the lessons and schedule on soci3005.com.